 - This permission is intended solely for REST API.
-It does not enable your application to use SOAP API, Bulk API, Metadata API, etc. for GE/PE. - This permission is applied only to your application.
-We do not turn on the API in the GE/PE organization.
+It doesn't enable your application to use SOAP API, Bulk API, or Metadata API for GE and PE editions. - This permission is applied only to your application.
+We don't turn on the API in the GE and PE org.